 In gingivitis/periodontal diseases, gum bleeding and inflammation are often a sign of other health problems.
 When gums are vulnerable, that allows opportunistic bacteria to come in and wreak havoc.
 For example: streptococcus agnius is the bacteria that is found in periodontal disease, and it plays a significant role in strokes.

-Action #1: Brush 2x a Day – While this is basic Oral Hygiene 101, it is very important that you brush at least twice a day.
-Brushing your teeth in the morning removes all that bacteria buildup you received while sleeping, and brushing at the end of the day removes all the bacteria and food buildup you accumulate throughout the day.
+While this is basic Oral Hygiene 101, it is very important that you brush at least twice a day.
+Brushing your teeth in the morning removes all that bacteria buildup you received while sleeping.
+Brushing at the end of the day removes all the bacteria and food buildup you accumulate throughout the day.

-Action #2: Floss once a day – Along with brushing every day, twice a day, flossing benefits your oral health.
+Along with brushing every day, twice a day, flossing benefits your oral health.
 Your toothbrush can’t get into all those hard to reach places, but floss can.
 During one of your brushing sessions run some floss through your teeth and remove that plaque buildup.
 Learn the best flossing technique here.

 The best dentistry Philly has to offer is at Penn Dental Family Practice where we provide our patients more than just general dentistry.
 We have all of the dental specialities in three convenient offices.
 Additionally, many of our doctors are also instructors at the University of Penn Dental Medicine.
 So, you can be confident that you are being treated by the best and the brightest in the industry.
 Let us help you take your next step toward great oral health, whatever that may be.
 Call today to make an appointment (215) 898-PDFP!